 Once you have figured out how much you need to borrow, shop around to determine the best lender for you.
 Be sure to consider and understand both your federal and private student loan options.
 In addition to comparing the interest rates and fees on loans, you'll want to know whether there's any flexibility in repayment.
 As with undergraduate student loans, you’ll need to undergo a credit check as part of the private loan application process.
 If you have a low credit score or don’t have credit history, you may benefit from applying with a creditworthy cosigner.

 Fill out the FAFSA® to apply for federal loans

 Just like with undergraduate loans, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA) as part of the application process for federal loans.
 Even if you don't think you'll qualify for or use federal aid, it’s still worth it to complete the form, since the FAFSA may be necessary for some scholarships or grants.

 Smart planning can help you borrow less money for graduate school

 Anything you can do to cut down on the amount you have to take out in loans will benefit your financial future.
 Here are just a few ways to whittle down that bill.

-If you're sure you’re going back to school, it can be a smart move to start putting money aside now in a 529 account.
+If you know that you’re definitely going to go to grad school in the future, put money aside in a 529 account.
 The money will grow tax-free, and you'll be able to withdraw it tax free for qualified educational expenses.
-Keep in mind, however, that if you change your mind and decide not to go to school, you may incur a tax penalty to access those funds for purposes other than education.
-We recommend you consult a financial planner or tax advisor when comparing savings accounts.
+(Keep in mind, however, that if you change your mind and decide not to go to school, you may incur a penalty to access those funds.)
+Consult a financial planner or tax advisor when comparing savings accounts.